 Most children of divorce experience loyalty conflicts during the holidays and this can last into adulthood.
 The holiday season can remind them that their family is now divided and they may feel they are pulled in every direction and will ultimately disappoint both of their parents.
 As a result, you need to do everything in your power not to intensify your children’s feelings of being stuck in the middle between their parents’ two worlds during the holidays.

 What can you do to create new, positive holiday memories?
-The first step is an awareness that you have to create a new kind of family and that you'll grow stronger if you practice forgiveness.
-Holding
+The first step is an awareness that you have to create a new kind of family and that you’ll grow stronger if you practice forgiveness.
+Holding onto angry feelings toward your former spouse can make you bitter.
+Remember that your goal is to create new, positive holiday memories for your children that will endure the test of time.

 Next, show compassion toward your children and their other parent – clearly this time of year can be a challenge for them too.
 Modeling responsible behavior toward your former spouse is key to having a successful holiday.
 Children pick up on both verbal and non-verbal signs of anger, so do your best to keep these feelings in check.
 Never bad mouth your ex and model respectful communication in front of your children.
 Studies show that children adjust better to divorce if their parents minimize conflict and are cooperative with each other.